correial/correial.github.io/content/Fast Robots/Lab 3/index.md

 }
 ```

-After collecting data for 5 seconds (using my `START_DATA_COLLECTION` and `STOP_DATA_COLLECTION` command flags) the following number data points were collected from the IMU and ToF sensors relative to the number of cycles through my main loop.
+After collecting data for 5 seconds (using my `START_DATA_COLLECTION` and `STOP_DATA_COLLECTION` command flags) the following number data points were collected from the IMU (function shown in Lab 2) and ToF sensors relative to the number of cycles through my main loop.
 This method helps eliminate the delay from print statments in the first speed test:

 <img src="/Fast Robots Media/Lab 3/ToF and IMU Counter.png" height=75 alt="Alt text" style="display:block;">
 <figcaption>IMU and ToF Counters</figcaption>